 How do you currently keep track of your prospects, customers, vendors, and collaborators?

-If you implement your CRM correctly, it will become one of the most integral assets in your small-business.
+If you implement your CRM correctly, it will become one of the most integral assets in your small business.
 Your CRM ensures that no client or task falls through the cracks or is overlooked.

 There are many CRMs for small businesses on the market today.
 Some are free and others are quite expensive.
-Collaborate with a technology or an online business management VA to determine which system would best suit your small-business.
+Collaborate with a technology or an online business management VA to determine which system would best suit your small business.

 The article by PC Magazine was great, however, there is a new player in the online management market!
 That player is Adminja.
 Adminja is an all-in-one client management solution that was designed exclusively for Virtual Assistants.
-You can track and manage your clients, plus, track your time, send invoicing, capture pertinent client information and create and manage a client pipeline.
+You can track and manage your clients, plus, track your time, send invoices, capture pertinent client information, and create and manage a client pipeline.
 Those are a few of the tasks that are a necessary evil when you are a Virtual Assistant.

 Does your accounting software reside on your server/computer?
 If so, it won’t be there for long.
-At one time, not too long ago, you could go to the local Staples and buy a disk from Quickbooks, install it on your computer and be done.
+At one time, not too long ago, you could go to the local Staples and buy a disk from Quickbooks, install it on your computer, and be done.

 Most accounting software vendors are moving away from the ‘hard disk’ and placing their programs with cloud programs.
 In order to use the most current product, you must now pay a monthly fee.
 There is an upside to this and that is, you will get better support and upgrades whenever they release a new version!